zersiax/zersiax.github.io/session1.md

 And now we'll cover ....nah, just kidding.
 That's it.
 If you're still reading at this point, go get yourself a snack, you deserve it.

+## Homework

+At the end of class, i wrote a super tiny program that counts down from ten, and then starts playing Rick Astley's "Never gonna give you up", a practice commonly known as RickRolling.
+Your homework is to look at the files linked below and answer the question: how do you think I did it?
+There's no right or wrong answers, and you don't have to submit this if you don't want to, it's purely an exercise for yourself.
+If you'd like to share your theory, feel free to put a link in Slido.

+The files can be downloaded [here](https://dl.dropboxusercontent.com/s/6cgg1xq7fz1xfjg/assignment1.zip)